Updated: September 5, 2025

 The most expensive square meter prices in and around Porto are in the following areas:

-Since it features an art area on Rua Miguel Bombarda that is filled with a lively atmosphere, intriguing art galleries, and concept stores (especially on Rua do Rosário), the trendiest is the Cedofeita neighborhood.
-Porto’s Cedofeita is filled with many bars and cool street festivals, and you’ll find lots of things to do in Porto if you spend time in this area.
+The trendiest neighborhood is the Cedofeita neighborhood.
+Cedofeita features an art area on Rua Miguel Bombarda that is filled with a lively atmosphere, intriguing art galleries, and concept stores (especially on Rua do Rosário), Porto’s Cedofeita is filled with many bars and cool street festivals and street art, and you’ll find lots of things to do in Porto if you spend time in this area.

-While there isn’t a specific neighborhood where the majority of Americans in Porto live, several areas are popular among expats, including Ribeira, Foz do Douro, and Boavista.
+While there isn’t a specific neighborhood where the majority of Americans in Porto live, several areas are popular among expats, including the Centrally located Ribeira, Foz do Douro, and Boavista.